ClubObsidian/StaffDocuments/SERVERRULES.md

  Punishment: Permanent ban

-14.Do not mention other servers. **This includes names and abbreviations**
+14. Do not mention other servers. **This includes names and abbreviations**

  Punishment: warning-> 1h mute ->1d mute -> permanent ban